thokozanielliot/alx-system_engineering-devops/0x01-shell_permissions/README.md

 groups => print all groups the current user is part of

 chown betty hello => Changing file ownership to betty

+touch hello => create an empty file named hello